Data-Robusta/data-robusta/presentation_notes.md

 Presenter: Jeff
 slide: cup of coffee

-Good afternoon, i'm Jeff Roeder, this is Sam Callahan, this is Symeon White, and Cari Holmes.
+Good afternoon, this is Sam Callahan, this is Symeon White, Cari Holmes and I'm Jeff Roeder.
 We are data scientists for Data Robusta.

 slide: flooding in Colombia